 Ferns – Curious Life Cycles and Remarkable Biodiversity

-Go behind the scenes and meet Dr. Eric Schuettpelz, a botanist who studies ferns at the National Museum of Natural History.
+This video features Dr. Eric Schuettpelz, a botanist who studies ferns at the National Museum of Natural History.
 Have you ever noticed how distinct ferns look and wondered why?
 Get a glimpse of the diversity of ferns in the Smithsonian's plant collection.
 Take a closer look with Eric at the unique aspects of fern life cycles.
 Figure out what having spores, but not seeds, means for a fern's fertility.
 Challenge yourself to better understand the unusual flexibility of fern reproduction.
 Ponder what features have allowed ferns to persist on Earth for millions of years, while adapting to new conditions.
 Follow Eric and his colleagues to some of the most isolated islands in the world, the Marquesas, to explore the profusion of ferns on islands.
 Learn about the awesome adaptations that allow ferns to colonize and reproduce in new places.

 MS-LS1 From Molecules to Organisms: Structures and Processes